ohmp/james-project/src/adr/0012-jmap-partial-reads.md

  - Authenticate
  - List mailboxes
  - List messages in one of their mailboxes
- - Get 10 time the properties expected to be fast to fetch with JMAP
+ - Get 10 time the mailboxIds and keywords of the given messages

 We went from:
  - A 20% failure rate before this change to no failure
  - Mean time for GetMessages went from 27 159 ms to 27 ms (1000 time improvment), for all operation from 27 591 ms to 60 ms (460 time improvment)
- - P99 is a metic thatdid not make sense because the initial simulation exceeded Gatling (the performance measuring tool we use) timeout (60s) at the p50 percentile.
+ - P99 is a metric that did not make sense because the initial simulation exceeded Gatling (the performance measuring tool we use) timeout (60s) at the p50 percentile.
 After this proposal p99 for the entire scenario is of 1 383 ms

 ## References